utsaslab/pebblesdb/README.md

 enabled by uncommenting `#define SEEK_PARALLEL` in `db/version_set.h`.

-2. **Forced compaction:** When the workload is seek-heavy, PebblesDB can be configured to do a seek-based forced compaction which aims at reducing the number of files within a guard.
+2. **Forced compaction:** When the workload is seek-heavy, PebblesDB can be configured to do a seek-based forced compaction which aims to reduce the number of files within a guard.
 This can lead to an increase in write IO, but this is a trade-off between write IO and seek throughput.
 By default, this optimization is enabled.
 This can be disabled by uncommenting `#define DISABLE_SEEK_BASED_COMPACTION` in